Fragment-based Treatment of Delocalization and Static Correlation Errors in Density-Functional Theory: Introduction

-The Kohn-Sham (KS) prescription \cite{KS65} of density-functional theory (DFT) \cite{HK64} continues to be one of the most practical formulations of the many-electron problem in quantum chemistry and solid-state physics.
-More than 9,000 papers in 2012 reporting on DFT calculations for a wide variety of systems show that DFT is an invaluable computational and interpretative tool in chemistry and materials science \cite{B12}.
+Fifty years after its proposal, the Kohn-Sham (KS) prescription \cite{KS65} of density-functional theory (DFT) \cite{HK64} continues to be one of the most practical formulations of the many-electron problem in quantum chemistry and solid-state physics.
 Improving on the accuracy and efficiency of KS-DFT calculations is a constant and pressing goal for the electronic-structure community \cite{M04}, which works on understanding the sources of errors \cite{CMY08a,MCY08,MCY09,CMY08b}, developing new exchange-correlation (XC) functionals \cite{PBE96,TPSS03,ZT08}, and designing better and faster computational algorithms \cite{octopus}.

 Two open problems in DFT are the delocalization and static correlation errors of approximate functionals, arising from improper treatment of fractional charges and spins, respectively \cite{CMY08a,MCY08,MCY09,CMY08b}.
-Delocalization error causes underestimation of energies in dissociating molecular ions, chemical reaction barrier heights, charge-transfer excitations, band-gaps of semiconductors, as well as overestimation of binding energies of charge-transfer complexes and response to electric fields.
-Static correlation error is responsible for the problems with degenerate and near-degenerate states, incorrect dissociation limit of neutral diatomics and poor treatment of strongly correlated systems.
-The simplest systems that display these errors are stretched H$_2^+$ and H$_2$.
-Local and semi-local approximations to the exchange-correlation energy ($E\xc$) severely underestimate the dissociation energy of H$_2^+$ due to delocalization, and overestimate the dissociation energy of H$_2$ due to static correlation (See Table \ref{tab:OA}).
+Delocalization errors cause underestimation of energies in dissociating molecular ions, chemical reaction barrier heights, charge-transfer excitations, band-gaps of semiconductors, as well as overestimation of binding energies of charge-transfer complexes and response to electric fields.
+Static correlation errors are responsible for the problems with degenerate and near-degenerate states, incorrect dissociation limit of neutral diatomics and poor treatment of strongly correlated systems.
+The simplest systems that display these errors are stretched H$_2^+$, H$_2$, He$_2^+$, Li$_2^+$, and Li$_2$.
+Local and semi-local approximations to the exchange-correlation energy ($E\xc$) severely underestimate the dissociation energy of H$_2^+$, He$_2^+$ and Li$_2^+$ due to delocalization, and overestimate the dissociation energy of H$_2$ and Li$_2$ due to static correlation (See Figure \ref{fig:H2Li2He2p}).